jacek99/structlog4j/README.md

 This is human readable, but very difficult to parse by code in a log aggregation serivce, as every developer can enter any free form text they want, in any format.

-Instead, we can generated a message like this
+Instead, we can generate a message like this

     Handled events service="Import Batch" numberOfEvents=4